mikecbrant/php-rest-client/README.md

 # php-rest-client

-This library provides classes to implement basic REST clients based on PHP's cURL extension.
+This library provides classes implementing basic REST clients based on PHP's cURL extension.
 Two client classes are made available:

 - **RestClient** - a class for executing RESTful service calls using a fluent interface.
 - **RestMultiClient** - a class which extends RestClient to provide curl_multi capabilities to allow for multiple REST calls to be made in parallel.

+Additionally this library provides classes which wrap curl responses within object oriented interface:
 - **CurlHttpResponse** - a class which encapsulates curl response into class wrapper.
 - **CurlMultiHttpResponse** - a class which represents a collection of CurlHttpRepsonse objects as returned from multiple parallel REST calls.